 HRT is designed to either make you bleed or not make you bleed - depending on how you use the progestagen.
 There are pretty strict guidelines about when to use a "period creating" blend of estrogen and progestagen vs. when to use a "no period" blend of estrogen and progestagen.
-Sadly, you can't pick and choose!
-HRT will not turn off your cycles, so if you have been having periods in the last year or two, you will probably be better off on a "period creating" blend of HRT.
+Your doctor will discuss this with you and advise based on your individual needs.
+HRT will not turn off your cycles if you are still releasing eggs, so if you have been having periods in the last year or two, you will probably be better off on a "period creating" blend of HRT.
 If you were to try a "no period" blend of HRT and your own ovaries were still able to cause periods, you could get really heavy and unpredictable bleeding, which we aim to avoid.

-"Period Creating" HRT blends are also known as CYCLICAL HRT - This involves taking your estrogen all the time, no breaks - but using your progestagen for only 10-14 day per month.
+"Period Creating" HRT blends are also known as CYCLICAL HRT - This involves taking your estrogen all the time, no breaks - but using your progestagen for only 10-21 days per month.
 The withdrawal of the progestagen during the days you don't take it, allows the womb lining to shed and if there's anything built up in there, you will bleed.

 "No period" HRT blends are also known as CONTINUOUS HRT - This involves taking your estrogen all the time, no breaks - while also using your progestagen all the time, every day, no breaks.
-If your own womb lining is thin and dormant, taking the progestagen in this way will not allow any bleeding and you should remain period free.
-Even people on this blend may bleed when they first start their HRT but it should settle on its own or if necessary with the addition of extra progestagen or a stronger progestagen (or even a Mirena coil).
+If your own womb lining is thin and dormant, taking the progestagen in this way should not allow any bleeding from your womb lining and you should remain period free.
+Even people on this 'no period' blend may bleed when they first start their HRT but it should settle on its own or if necessary with the addition of extra progestagen or a stronger progestagen (or even a Mirena coil).

 Testosterone - is another important ovarian hormone for females.
-It plays a role in sexual desire and arousal, the strength of your bones and cognitive ability.
+It plays a role in sexual desire and arousal, the strength of your bones and cognitive ability among other things.
 Some of the testosterone found in the blood stream of females comes from their ovaries, some from their adrenal glands.
-Testosterone decline is more likely to cause significant symptoms in younger people with POI and is particularly problematic when the ovaries are surgically removed (oophorectomy).
+Testosterone decline is more likely to cause significant symptoms in younger people with POI and is particularly problematic when the ovaries are surgically removed (oophorectomy) but we do sometimes consider it as part of the HRT cocktail for older people as well.

-Testosterone HRT is available as a gel, which can be imported from Australia.
-It can be very costly so many doctors are happy to prescribe a testosterone gel that is normally meant to be prescribed for male patients (using a medicine that is designed for something else is known as an "unlicensed use of a licensed medical product").
+Testosterone HRT is available as a cream, which can be imported from Australia.
+This product has an Australian pharmaceutical license for the replacement of testosterone hormone in females.
+Importing it to Ireland can be very costly so many doctors are happy to prescribe testosterone for people in menopause in Ireland via products that are normally meant to be prescribed for male patients- we just use much LESS than the recommended male doses.

+Using a medicine that is designed and tested for something else is known as an "unlicensed use of a licensed medical product".

-We warn the menopausal patients to use male testosterone gel in tiny doses.
-When used in the correct amounts, testosterone it is unlikely to cause side effects but we recommend HRT testosterone users have their blood levels checked yearly because used incorrectly, testosterone hormone can cause excessive body hair growth, thinning scalp hair, enlargement of the clitoris and vocal cord changes - so best to keep testosterone levels monitored.
+We warn menopausal patients to use male testosterone gel in tiny doses.
+When used in the correct amounts, testosterone-it is unlikely to cause side effects but we recommend HRT testosterone users have their blood levels checked before starting their testosterone, about 3-4 months after they have been using their testosterone and then yearly thereafter because; if used incorrectly, testosterone hormone can cause male hormone side effects such as excessive body hair growth, thinning of the scalp hair, enlargement of the clitoris and vocal cord changes - so best to keep testosterone levels monitored.